 Once you have prepared all the necessary equipment, you need to meet a few requirements first to become a Twitch Affiliate.
 The conditions are not difficult at all, just pay attention to the things below.

-- At least 500 total minutes broadcast in the last 30 days.
+- At least 500 total minutes were broadcast in the last 30 days.

 - At least 7 unique broadcast days in the last 30 days.